PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing
 reports.
 Median and maximum durations were 7.124 and 120.360 seconds.

+`arcfaceresnet100-11-int8.onnx` also uses the normalized reason `onnxruntime_u8s8_saturating_pair_accumulation`.
+Its preprocessing and the first two QLinearConv boundaries are exact.
+The first divergence occurs at `stage1_unit3_conv1_quant`, whose UINT8 activation input still matches before the INT8-weight convolution.
+When this node is isolated with that exact input, the direct TFLite output matches ONNX ReferenceEvaluator at all 200,704 elements, while ONNX Runtime CPU differs at 29 elements by up to two quanta.
+Those small host-kernel differences accumulate through 103 QLinearConv nodes;
+the current fixed-seed final maximum absolute error is `0.3681950643658638`, improved from `0.8229759186506271` but still above the required ceiling.
+As with the other U8S8 cases, the converter does not emulate host-specific saturating SIMD pair accumulation.

 `yolox_nano.onnx` remains an active Tier 2 non-pass with the normalized reason `float_conv_accumulation_amplified_by_exp_stride`.
 The normal sequential comparison satisfies the aggregate metric gate with mean absolute error